-The HC2-2GRL can be connected in cascade to the exciter by means of an interlock cable, to permit deactivation of the power delivery of the exciter in case of malfunctions in the transmission system.
-A similar effect can be obtained even if the exciter does not have the interlock function, by connecting its power supply to the auxiliary power socket of the HC2-2GRL "AUX OUT AC LINE" (optional).
+The HC2-5GRL can be connected in cascade to the exciter via an interlock cable, so as to be able to deactivate the power delivery of the exciter in the event of malfunctions in the transmission system.
+A similar effect can be obtained even if the exciter does not have the interlock function, by connecting the power supply to the auxiliary power socket of the HC2-5GRL "AUX OUT AC LINE" (optional).